Javran/ProjectEuler/README.md

   commonly shared.
 In particular, `ProblemX.hs` where `X` is a number, is the program for the corresponding problem.

+## Warning

+Be warned that this repo contains spoilers.

 ## Executables

 `pet` is the binary handles everything: